prgaero/prgaero.github.io/project3a.md

 <a name='window'></a>
 ## 3. Window Statistics

 The window measures (length and breadth) are shown in the figure 3.
 Note that the height of the windows are unknown.
 Also, the windows may or may not be exactly rectangular as shown in the figure 3.
-The thickness of these windows are 6.2 cm.
+The windows are made of white PVC pipes of diamemer 6.2 cm and are spray pained in yellow and or violet.

 <div class="fig fighighlight">
   <img src="/assets/2019/p3/Windows2.png" width="80%">